 if the hazardous event or exposure actually occurred?

-occurred.
-A high risk event or exposure is one that
+it actually occurred.
+A high risk event or exposure is

 whether or not the risk is acceptable.

-under its control.
-However, control may extend to work that
+if it is under its control.
+However, control may extend

-traveling, working at home, or at a
+is performed while traveling, working at home, or at a

 must manage their OH&S risks.